AGAINST HEAVY AP

 Greater Glyph of Scaling Cooldown Reduction These help me to get CDR while I level up.

 Greater Quintessence of Armor MORE ARMOR!
 Just what I need.

 Greater Mark of Precision If you're going to E yourself to AA the enemy.

 Greater Seal of Armor If you don't need mana regen.

 Greater Glyph of Magic Resist Pick these if you don't want early CDR or if they have an aggressive AP support.

 Greater Quintessence of Movement Speed I like the movement speed, if you do too you can pick these.

 Greater Quintessence of Ability Power If you want to play aggressive.

-Slows a target, reduces its damage, attack speed, movement speed and defences.
+Slows a target by 30% and reduces its damage by 40%.
 What more could you ask for?
 Exhaust is a great spell to pick as support, because you can use it to engage or to disengage.
 You can kill someone who's fed just exhausting him and letting your team do the rest.

 Allows a blink to where your cursor is.
 I always use it, because it's good in any situation, allowing you to escape or to save an ally.